leggedrobotics/raisimOgre/README.md

 ```

 ### Optional Dependencies
 - ffmpeg (video recording, for OgreVis::startRecordingVideo method.
-The install struction can be found at https://tecadmin.net/install-ffmpeg-on-linux/)
+The install instruction can be found at https://tecadmin.net/install-ffmpeg-on-linux/)

 ## Examples
 ANYmal | ANYmal on a heightmap